AdobeDocs/experience-platform.en/help/xdm/api/sample-data.md

 ---
-keywords: Experience Platform;home;popular topics;api;API;XDM;XDM system;;experience data model;Experience data model;Experience Data Model;data model;Data Model;export;import;rpc;
+keywords: Experience Platform;home;popular topics;api;API;XDM;XDM system;experience data model;Experience data model;Experience Data Model;data model;Data Model;sampledata;sample data;rpc;
 solution: Experience Platform
 title: Sample data endpoint guide
-description: The /classes endpoint in the Schema Registry API allows you to programmatically manage XDM classes within your experience application.
+description: The /sampledata endpoint in the Schema Registry API allows you to generate sample data mapped to the structure of any existing XDM schema.
 topic: developer guide
 ---

 # Sample data endpoint

-In order to ingest data into Adobe Experience Platform, the format and structure of the data must comply with a pre-defined Experience Data Model (XDM) schema.
+In order to ingest data into Adobe Experience Platform, the format and structure of the data must comply with an existing Experience Data Model (XDM) schema.
 Depending on the complexity of the schema for a particular dataset, it can be difficult to determine the exact shape of the data that the dataset expects upon ingestion.

 Using the `/sampledata` endpoint in the [!DNL Schema Registry] API, you can generate an example ingestion object for any previously created schema.

 ## Getting started

-The endpoint used in this guide are part of the [[!DNL Schema Registry] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/mixin-registry.yaml).
+The endpoint used in this guide is part of the [[!DNL Schema Registry] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/mixin-registry.yaml).
 Before continuing, please review the [getting started guide](./getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.

-The sample data endpoint is part of the remote procedure calls (RPCs) that are supported by the Schema Registry.
-Unlike other endpoints in the Schema Registry, RPC endpoints do not require additional headers like `Accept` or `Content-Type`, and do not use a `CONTAINER_ID`.
+The sample data endpoint is part of the remote procedure calls (RPCs) that are supported by the [!DNL Schema Registry].
+Unlike other endpoints in the [!DNL Schema Registry] API, RPC endpoints do not require additional headers like `Accept` or `Content-Type`, and do not use a `CONTAINER_ID`.
 Instead, they must use the `/rpc` namespace, as demonstrated in the API call below.

 ## Retrieve sample data for a schema